Marine Drive, Kochi: Places lining Marine Drive

 The Marine Drive stretches from the Jankar Jetty in the north to the Ernakulam Boat Jetty in the south.
-The adjoining areas are the Public Ground, Skyline apartments, Federal Bank Building, the GCDA Shopping Complex, the Kerala Trade Centre (under construction), Abad Bay Pride Mall, Pioneer Towers, Hotel Taj Gateway, Alliance Residency, DD Samudra Darshan apartment, and the India Priyadarshini Children's Park - in that order from North to South.
+The adjoining areas are the Public Ground, Skyline apartments, Federal Bank Building, the GCDA Shopping Complex, the Kerala Trade Centre (under construction), Abad Bay Pride Mall, Pioneer Towers, Hotel Taj Gateway, Alliance Residency, DD Samudra Darshan apartment, and the Indira Priyadarshini Children's Park - in that order from North to South.
 These buildings and grounds are in between the marine drive walkway and the Shanmugham Road.

 The Public Ground at the Northern part of the Marine Drive is the preferred venue for major exhibitions, and more importantly political meetings that mark major landmarks in the Kerala political scene.
 It was here that the meeting to announce AK Antony's comeback to the Indian National Congress was held in 1982.
 The GCDA Shopping Complex is a major shopping arcade in Ernakulam city.